Bloodborne, Released on PS4 in 2015, developed by From Software

 There is something familiar, even retro, in the appeal of Bloodborne, a Gothic horror brawler that is part of the insanely popular series of ‘Souls’ games.
 These are titles built on an appeal of increasingly intense challenge and learning over and over from your mistakes.

-The game’s almost oppressive mock Victorian setting, where you battle increasingly demonic hordes of werewolves, malign spirits, demonic spirits and feral cockneys in relatively photo-realistic 3D environs, is the pinnacle of what modern hardware can create.
+The game’s almost oppressive mock Victorian setting, where you battle increasingly demonic hordes of werewolves, malign spirits, demon pigs and feral cockneys in relatively photo-realistic 3D environs, is the pinnacle of what modern hardware can create.

 Yet without intending to do so, Bloodborne’s development – alongside that of the wider Dark Souls series – has given a very modern update to the arcade-style brawler game that has largely disappeared from mainstream gaming, apart from the occasional retro remake.